-Most of the cheap studio headphones on this list are low-medium impedance models, ranging from 32 to 80 although some brands (Beyerdynamic being the most notable example) offer a selection of different impedance ratings for their cans, so you can choose one. most suitable for your needs.
+Most of the cheap studio headphones on this list are low-medium impedance models, ranging from 32 to 80.
+However, some brands (Beyerdynamic being the most notable example) offer a selection of different impedance ratings for their cans so that you can choose one suitable for your needs.

 They range from 16 designed for smartphones and portable mp3 players to 250 for professional studio applications with high-level outputs such as dedicated headphone amps, audio interfaces, and mixing consoles.

 The choice you make will depend entirely on the listening experience you want.
 Let’s take a closer look at each type of headset:

 As you might have guessed from the name, open-back headphones are open at the back.
 His type of headphone is ideal for studio use, as the open structure prevents sound reflections from occurring within the headphones; as a result, you get a much clearer and more precise frequency.